 Labor Law Acknowledgement.
-The following provision supplements Section IX of the Agreement:
+The following provision supplements Section XI of the Agreement:

-In accepting the grant of Performance Units, you acknowledge, understand and agree that the grant of the Performance Units is made by the Company (not the Employer) in its sole discretion and that the value of the Performance Units or any Shares acquired under the Plan shall not constitute salary or wages for any purpose under Argentine labor law including, but not limited to, the calculation of (i) any labor benefits including, without limitation, vacation pay, thirteenth salary, compensation in lieu of notice, annual bonus, disability, and leave of absence payments, etc., or (ii) any termination or severance indemnities or similar payments.
+In accepting this Agreement, you acknowledge, understand and agree that the grant of the Units is made by the Company (not your Employer) in its sole discretion and that the value of the Units or any Shares acquired under the Plan shall not constitute salary or wages for any purpose under Argentine labor law including, but not limited to, the calculation of (i) any labor benefits including, without limitation, vacation pay, thirteenth salary, compensation in lieu of notice, annual bonus, disability, and leave of absence payments, etc., or (ii) any termination or severance indemnities or similar payments.

 Securities Law Information.
-Neither the Performance Units nor the underlying Shares are publicly offered or listed on any stock exchange in Argentina.
+Neither the Units nor the underlying Shares are publicly offered or listed on any stock exchange in Argentina.
 The offer is private and not subject to the supervision of any Argentine governmental authority.

 Exchange Control Information.
 Exchange control regulations in Argentina are subject to frequent change.
 You should consult with your personal legal advisor regarding any exchange control obligations that you may have prior to receiving proceeds from Dividend Equivalents, the sale of Shares or dividends.
-You must comply with any and all Argentine currency exchange restrictions, approvals and reporting requirements in connection with your participation in the Plan and the Program.
+You must comply with any and all Argentine currency exchange restrictions, approvals and reporting requirements in connection with your participation in the Plan.